Dr Marco Bernini, Postdoctoral Research Fellow

 Chapter in book

 - Bernini, M. (2018).
 'The Heterocosmic Self: Analogy, Temporality and Structural Couplings in Proust's 'Swann's Way'.
 In History of Distributed Cognition Vol. 4.
-Anderson, M., Garratt, P. & Sprevak, M. Edinburgh University Press.
+Anderson, M., Garratt, P. & Sprevak, M. Edinburgh: Edinburgh University Press.

 - Alderson-Day, B., Bernini, M. & Fernyhough, C. (2017).
 Uncharted features and dynamics of reading: Voices, characters, and crossing of experiences.
 Consciousness and Cognition 49: 98-109.